rosa-abf/abf-doc/content/abf/file_store_integration.md

       …
       "<file name n>": <sha1 of file n>

 Our ABF build services have ability to parse `.abf.yml` file and download all extra files from <a href="http://file-store.rosalinux.ru/">File-Store</a> by `sha1` (This uses only for build packages).
-Downloading looks as:
+When file will be downloaded it will be renamed to `file name` from YML file.
+Command for downloading looks like:

     curl -L http://file-store.rosalinux.ru/api/v1/file_stores/<sha1> -o <file name>

+### Important:
-So, if file does not exist on File-Store, it will be contain:
+* if file does not exist on File-Store, it will be contain:

-    {"Error 404":["Resource not found!"]}
+    `{"Error 404":["Resource not found!"]}`

+* build will be go next notwithstanding the fact that some files have not been downloaded;
+* information about downloading of files contains in the main log:
+    `abfworker::rpm-worker-<build id>.log`

 ## How it use?